tsinghua-fib-lab/GenNet_Bench/README.md

 # Utilization of GenNet

-GenNet is a powerful software tool that serves as "A Generative AI-Powered Synthetic Data Ecosystem for Mobile Networks."
+GenNet is a powerful software tool that serves as a generative AI-driven mobile network simulator.
 This part provides a comprehensive guide on how to use GenNet, including startup parameters with examples and detailed explanations for all possible parameter values in the configuration file.

 ## Startup Parameters and Their Meanings